jedota/Siamese-Triplet-Loss/README.md

 This work proposes to use a triplet-loss function to estimate the difficulties of each morphing tool and examine different pre-trained networks as a general framework solution.
 The experiments are conducted with four datasets: FERET, FRGCv2, open-source AMSL Morph, and the state-of-the-art "Synthetic-Face-Morphing-Attack-Detection-Development-dataset" (SMDD).
 Each one presents subsets of different morphing tools and conditions.

 As an essential contribution, an FSL includes only a small number of examples from a new unknown dataset to guide the training process and increase the method's performance.
-These examples allow us to assign the different morphing tools and attacks properly.
+These examples allow us to assign the different morphing tools and attacks correctly.

 # Description Method